 Musculoskeletal injuries from repeated stooping, lifting, and cutting

 Exposure to pesticides

-Farmworker Justice develops clinician guides, issue briefs, and educational materials for advocates, service providers, and workers on occupational and environmental health.
+Farmworker Justice develops clinician guides, issue briefs, trainings, and educational materials for advocates, service providers, and workers on various occupational and environmental health topics, including: heat stress, climate change, pesticides, and worker safety.
 These materials are available in our Resource Center.
 We also partner with state and national organizations to engage in advocacy in Congress and the Administration to ensure occupational safety and health protections for farmworkers.